jpmelos/fdintercept/README.md

 - [x] Look for configuration in a file passed in via an environment variable (`$FDINTERCEPTRC`)
 - [x] Configure buffer size for I/O operations
+- [x] Flag to re-create log files instead of appending to them.
 - [ ] Allow definition of message schemas, add separators between messages
 - [ ] Add timestamps to messages
 - [ ] Allow intercepting arbitrary file descriptors